 Legal experts referenced in the Washington Post say the problem with the Trump-era flexibilities is that HHS doesn’t have the authority to issue such a policy change, as the X-waiver requirement it addresses is mandated by Congress.

-The requirement in question says that doctors, nurse practitioners (NPs) and physician assistants (PAs) must complete an eight hour training course before they can receive a license to prescribe buprenorphine to patients with opioid use disorder (OUD).
+The requirement in question says that doctors must complete an eight hour training course before they can receive a license to prescribe buprenorphine to patients with opioid use disorder (OUD).
+Meanwhile, nurse practitioners (NPs) and physician assistants (PAs) must complete 24 hours of training.
 Buprenorphone helps those people kick their addictions by eliminating their opioid withdrawal symptoms.

 However, the red tape associated with the training keeps many doctors from becoming certified buprenorphine prescribers, thus making it harder for people to get access to MAT, which is largely considered the gold standard for OUD treatment.